<img height="1" width="1" style="display:none;" alt="" src="https://www.facebook.com/tr?id=880824774066981&amp;ev=PageView&amp;noscript=1">

 There are a few ways companies can streamline workforce planning and management to meet this task:

 • Don’t risk efficiency for the sake of growth.
-Instead, focus on both — SaaS businesses need to know how to manage hiring for growth while prioritizing operational efficiency.
-Unified data via connected systems helps paint a more complete picture for both efficient and effective growth planning.
+Instead, focus on both—SaaS businesses need to know how to manage hiring for growth while prioritizing operational efficiency.
+Unified data, such as combining workforce data from your HRIS with productivity data, helps paint a more complete picture for both efficient and effective growth planning.

-• Balance your hiring needs effortlessly.
+• Balance your hiring needs strategically.
 The balance between hiring strategic and operations-focused employees can be difficult without a birds-eye view of what your organization needs right now.
-Complete data insights from a SaaS integration can bring the bigger picture into focus so you can make smarter hiring decisions in the moment.
+Complete data insights from a SaaS integration can help provide a clearer view, allowing you to make more informed hiring decisions in real time.

 Since the early days of Salesforce’s first CRM in 1999, the SaaS industry has continued to evolve and transform the way businesses run.
 Now, cutting-edge advancements lead the way as priorities shift to creating seamless connections and adapting to a mobile-first world.